 "It's really a matter of timing," said Councilman Russ Cohen, explaining his opposition to the June election.
 "Quite frankly, whatever tax we come up with is going to be unfair to somebody, and someone is going to be complaining."

-Lorne Abramson, a leader of a group of new homeowners who opposed Measure H, said he was gratified by the council's decision not to proceed with
+Lorne Abramson, a leader of a group of new homeowners who opposed Measure H, said he was gratified by the council's decision not to proceed with a new bond measure at this time.

 "We'll see how things continue to unfold, but we're very pleased," Abramson said.